Prescott v. White

-Competitors are advised they may not review or cite any decisions of the Court of Appeal in any case currently pending before the California Supreme Court.
-The record is drawn from a real case.
-Any attempt by any person, directly or indirectly, to contact the attorneys or the parties or to examine the case file (including any decisions and opinions) or briefs on which the problem is based is prohibited and can result in disqualification of the entire team.
+The problem is based on real cases.
+Any attempt by any person associated with a team, directly or indirectly, to contact the attorneys or the parties, to examine the case files, including any decisions, opinions, or briefs in the real cases on which the problem is based is prohibited and will result in disqualification of the entire team.